rehierl/node-tree-outliner/4-extensions/0-1-implicit-associations.md

  n1        n2
 ```

+* `n0` is an inactive node (associated with `s0`)
-* `n1, n2` are type-2 sectioning nodes
+* `n1` is a type-2 sectioning node (declares `s1`)
+* `n2` is an end-marker node (defined to close `s1`)

-However, `n2` is in principle free to close the open presequent section `s1`, if
+In this case, `n2` is in principle free to close the presequent section `s1`.
-(and only if) both type-2 sectioning nodes have the same parent node (i.e. the
-same parent container).

-Note that the parent section of `s2`, if `n2` is defined to close `s1`, can only
-be one of the remaining open sections, which all are ancestor sections of `s1`.
+That is, because the section is still open and because the end-marker node is
+not implicitly associated with it.

 <!-- ======================================================================= -->
 ## derived statements

 **CLARIFICATION**
-Parent containers have significant impact on the use of close modifiers.
+An end-marker node may close a section, if (and only if)
+the end-marker node is the next sibling of the section's last top-level node.

+That is, because ...

+* the section still needs to be open.
+Because of that, the end-marker node
+  must be subsequent to the section's sectioning node and presequent to the
+  exit event of the section's parent container.
+Consequently, the end-marker
+  node must be a descendant of the section's parent container.
+* the end-marker node must not be implicitly associated with the to-be-closed
+  section.
+Because of that, the end-marker node must be a child node of the
+  section's parent container.
+Put differently, the end-marker node must have
+  the same node level as the section's top-level nodes.
+* Note that the sectioning node's parent node is therefore not the section's
+  relevant node, the section's parent container is.

+Note that, if the end-marker node had no close modifier, i.e. if it would not
+be defined to close the section, then it would be one of the section's top-level
+nodes.
+Due to implicit associations, that node could otherwise not be allowed
+to close the corresponding section.

+Note that this technically puts end-marker nodes in the position to close type-1
+sections.
+However, the question whether that should even be allowed, still needs
+to be answered.

 Note that the above considerations have precedence over any extended definition.
-That is, such non-default definitions must be ignored, if they are in conflict
+That is, close modifiers must be ignored, if they would result in contradictory
-with structural dependencies.
+statements.
 Hence, the use of close modifiers is limited.